janEntikan/panda3d-docs/more-resources/samples/motion-trails.rst

 The basic steps are: create a texture that will hold the contents of the main window.
-Tell the main window to copy is output into this texture using setupRenderTexture.
-Obtain a full-screen quad containing this texture using getTextureCard.
+Tell the main window to copy is output into this texture using setup_render_texture.
+Obtain a full-screen quad containing this texture using get_texture_card.
 Position this quad in the scene.

 You can get a lot of different effects by simply moving the quad a little bit.
 By putting it behind the actor, the actor is fully visible, and surrounded by